cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 community, so their tendency towards reinvention doesn't surprise me.

-I've also been on the receiving end of such a snub from groups that I collaborate with, who, at minimum, should have been aware of what I'm working on.
+I've also been on the receiving end of such a snub from groups that I collaborate with or work in the same space as me , who, at minimum, should have been aware of what I'm working on.
 It can hurt and be demotivating when this happens, especially because many of us who are academic scientific software developers are doing it because of idealism and pride in the value of our work.

 > 1. Creating a standard nowadays takes 4 hours for an experienced developer